 - When you consolidate your loans

-For example, let's say you take out an unsubsidized student loan over four years for $27,000 with an interest rate of 4.53%.
-After your four years are up and your six month grace period ends after you graduate, you will have $3,511 in unpaid interest.
+As a capitalized interest example, let's say you take out an unsubsidized student loan over four years for $27,000 with an interest rate of 4.53%.
+After your four years are up and it's the end of the grace period, six months after you graduate, you will have $3,511 in unpaid interest.

 That means while you thought your loan was only $27,000, it’s now $30,511.